 International students on F1 visas will not be issued another CPT (Curricular Practical Training) authorization if they renege on an opportunity.

 This policy deals with you reneging on your commitment to a company.
 It does not address a company revoking its commitment to you.
-If this type of situation occurs, please contact the director of the University Career Center.
+If this type of situation occurs, please contact the Associate Director of Employer Relations.

 The University Career Center, through Hire-A-Niner, serves as a “clearinghouse” for posting all experiential learning opportunities (Internships, Cooperative Education, Academic Credit Internships, CPT) for the entire University in order to provide a fair and equitable way for all students to access opportunities.
 This is a free service for both students and employers.